bystrakowa/refact/docs/src/content/docs/supported-models.md

 description: Supported Models in Refact
 ---

-## Cloud Version of Refact
+## Cloud Version of Refact.ai

+With Refact.ai, you can leverage the best SOTA models for your programming tasks:

-### Completion models
+### AI Agent models
+- Claude 3.7 Sonnet
+- Claude 3.5 Sonnet
-- Refact/1.6B
+- GPT-4o
+- o3-mini (for reasoning; enable in chat settings)

+### Completion model
-- starcoder2/3b
+- Qwen2.5-Coder-1.5B

 ### Chat models
+- Claude 3.7 Sonnet
-- GPT 3.5
+- Claude 3.5 Sonnet
-- GPT 4 (Pro plan)
+- GPT-4o
+- GPT-4o mini

+### BYOK (Bring your own key)
+As a option, you can connect your API key and use any model you want.
+Check out the instructions in [our BYOK Documentation] (https://docs.refact.ai/byok/).

-## Self-Hosted Version of Refact
+## Self-Hosted Version of Refact.ai

-In Refact self-hosted you can select between the following models:
+In Refact.ai Self-hosted you can select between the following models:

 ### Completion models
 <table class="full-table">